rsa-tools/motif_discovery_clusters/README.md

 [6] It is crucial to have one gene ID per row for submitting queries to retrieve-seq, because only the first word of each row is considered as a query.

 [7] This program is generally relevant when analyzing sets containing a large number of sequences such as ChIP-seq peaks or genome-wide promoter sets.
+Besides, position-analysis and local-word-analysis will not run if a control set is provided.

 [8] The option *'Origin'* indicates the reference position relative to each sequence (start, center or end).
 When this option is set to 'end', the coordinates are computed relative to the end of the sequence, with negative values indicating upstream location.
 The option *'Offset'* enables to shift the reference point by a given number.